spiritLHLS/repocket-one-click-command-installation/README.md

 ## **Introduction**

-The traffmonetizer is an option that allows users to earn money by sharing your traffic.
+The repocket is an option that allows users to earn money by sharing your traffic.

 You'll receive $0.10 for the 1G traffic you share, and this script supports data center network or home bandwidth.